Type B Personality

 d.
 Weaknesses and Vulnerabilities

 To find a weakness find their strengths.
-The greater the strength the greater the weakness.
+The greater the strength the greater the potential weakness.

 3. Talkative.
 One of the biggest reasons why B-types are the life-of-the-party is that they are talkers.
 In their mind, a quiet party is a boring party.
 However, in a business transaction, fun is not the objective.
-The person who talks the most almost always concedes the most.
-This is the reason why a Type B person should have someone assist them in business negotiations.
+The person who talks the most usually concedes the most.
+This is the reason why a Type B person should have someone assist them in business negotiations, such as an A-Type of C-Type person.

 A talent scout was negotiating with a talented female singer in a private booth at a restaurant over a glass of wine.
 The talent scout asked why she came to their agency.
 She replied, “Because you are the best agency in the business.
 My dream is to concentrate on hip hop music genre.”